-followed the advice of Memukan.
-Here, eyes stand for for seeing, and seeing is a metaphor for
+Here, eyes stand for seeing, and seeing is a metaphor for

-Here, eyes stand for for seeing, and seeing is a metaphor for knowledge, notice, attention, or judgment.
+knowledge, notice, attention, or judgment.
 The phrase means that King Ahasuerus and all the officials who heard Memukan's advice thought that his suggestion was a good idea.
 (See: Metaphor)